bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 The active game is the one currently running.
 It can either be the same as the built-in game, or it could have been loaded from another blink.

-The bootloader is responsible for loading the active game either by copying the built-in game or downloading over the IR links from another tile.
+The bootloader is responsible for loading the active game either by copying the built-in game or downloading over the IR links from another blink.

 The only way the built-in game can run is after being copied down to the active area first.
 This is because all the addresses in every game are referenced from the 0 base address by the linker.
 Copying the built-in game to the active area first also makes it so that the same exact image is running regardless of what the source (local or downloaded) of the active game was.

-The bootloader lives in the AVR's boot loader area at the top of flash memory.
+The bootloader lives in the AVR's special bootloader area at the top of flash memory.
 This memory is special because the hardware will only allow code in this area to write to flash memory.
 (There are ways around this, but not really practical for this application.)

 The maximum bootloader size possible on this chip is 2KB.
 This leaves 14KB for the games, which is split up 7KB for the active game and 7KB for the built-in game image.

 The bootloader and built-in game image are typically programmed at the factory and must be present.
 Right now the game image is total independent, so it is possible to program a blink with a game directly and have it just run (mostly useful for development), but it is expected that we will move some functions (like pixel updates, IR updating, and maybe button updating) up to the bootloader to avoid having them duplicated in each game image.

+## Bootloader state diagram

+![bootloader.svg]

 ## Power up

-We keep the code that loads new applications over IR in the bootloader section.

-We use the largest bootloader size available on this chip, which is 2KB.

-The `BOOTRST` fuse is programmed, so the AVR immediately jumps to the boot reset address, which is at the begining of the bootloader at byte address `0x3800`.
+The `BOOTRST` fuse is programmed, so the AVR immediately jumps to the bootloader reset address, which is at the beginning of the bootloader memory area at byte address `0x3800`.
 This address has a jump to the beginning of the bootloader, which comes right after the ISR table (which itself follows at `0x3804`).
+We get the bootloader to start here by defining the `.text` section to start at `0x1c00` to the linker.
+Note that `0x1c00` is half of `0x3800` because the linker doubles the address to convert it from a word address to a byte address.

 The bootloader sets `IVSEL`, which activates the bootloader's ISR table rather than the one at the bottom of flash memory where the active game will live.
 This is important so that the bootloader can use these interrupts while programming a new game into the active area.
 Note that once an active game is loaded and started, then that game could potentially clear the `IVSEL` bit again to take over interrupts if it wants to.
 Currently games do this so they are self-contained, but soon hopefully most games will want to leave the bootloader ISRs in place to save space.
 A game could also potentially take over only some of the ISRs by setting the vectors it wants to replace in the lower ISR table and using jumps up to the ones in the bootloader for the others, and then clearing `IVSEL`.

-At bootup, bootloader beings looking for a "game push" command on one of its faces.

-If a "game push" is seen, then the blink starts loading the new game into the active area from the face where it saw the push.

-If a "game push" is not seen (current timeout is 1 second), then the blink copies the built-in game into the active area and then jumps to it.
+At bootup, bootloader the blink copies the built-in game into the active area and then jumps to it.
+This gives an escape hatch so that reseting or pulling the battery on a blink always results in a good active image.
+Otherwise a downloaded active image could disable the bootloader's ability to run and lock it self in.

 ## Starting a game